Setheum-Labs/setters.js/eth-providers/README.md

 # @setheum.js/eth-providers

-Providers that contain some reusable functionalities for setters and eth-rpc-adaptor.
+Providers that contain some reusable functionalities for SetterJS and eth-rpc-adaptor.

 ## Run
 - install deps